grafana/grafana/docs/sources/administration/configuration.md

 - Given a cdn url like `https://cdn.myserver.com`,  Grafana will try to load a javascript file from `http://cdn.myserver.com/grafana-oss/7.4.0/public/build/app.<hash>.js`.
-- given a cdn url like `https://cdn.myserver.com/grafana` grafana will try to load a javascript file from `http://cdn.myserver.com/grafana/grafana-oss/7.4.0/public/build/app.<hash>.js`.
+- Given a cdn url like `https://cdn.myserver.com/grafana`, Grafana will try to load a javascript file from `http://cdn.myserver.com/grafana/grafana-oss/7.4.0/public/build/app.<hash>.js`.

 ### read_timeout